-We are taking a break from our test pitting in 2015 but are continuing to survey both within the village and in the surrounding areas.
+We took a break from our test pitting in 2015 but continued to survey both within the village and in the surrounding areas.

-A number of interesting finds have been discovered from the Roman, Saxon, Medieval periods as well as later material.
+A number of interesting finds were discovered from the Roman, Saxon, Medieval periods as well as later material.
 These finds together with those from our test pits are beginning to show us that Docking was quite a large settlement as far back as the Saxon period.

 These were the years of the Big Dig, where we returned to the same garden for three years running.
 The finds were important and interesting so these digs have a page to themselves.